 What are TSA approved locks?

-TSA approved locks are special locks designed by Travel Sentry that TSA agents can easily unlock with a master key.
+TSA approved locks are special locks designed by Travel Sentry and Safe Skies that TSA agents can easily unlock with a master key.
 They provide travelers with an additional layer of security while also allowing TSA agents to inspect bags when necessary.

 However, there are some major security concerns with these locks.
 Keep reading below to see when you should and should NOT use TSA approved locks.